dbt-athena/dbt-athena.github.io/docs/docs/configuration/contract.md

 the broader type (array, map, int, varchar).
 The complete definition is used in order to check that the data types defined in athena are ok (pre-flight check).

-## Constraint
+## Constraints
-The adapter does not support [constraint](https://docs.getdbt.com/reference/resource-properties/constraints) since constraints don't exist in Athena.
+The adapter does not support [constraints](https://docs.getdbt.com/reference/resource-properties/constraints) since constraints don't exist in Athena.